amorenaorcl/cloudtestdrive/AppDev/ATP-OKE/env-setup.md

 #### Access your DevCS Environment ####

-To access your Developer Cloud Instance, use the hzmburger menu on the right to view the menu item **Access Service Instance**.
+To access your Developer Cloud Instance, use the hamburger menu on the right to view the menu item **Access Service Instance**.
 Right-click to save the URL, you will need this link later in the labs.